The Quiet Man (video game): Reception

 The teaser trailer was met with a mixed critical response.
 Shack News, Press-Start and ComicsBeat found it interesting.
 Polygon, SegmentNext and Screen Rant labeled it conceptually intriguing.
 Destructoid named it bizarre.
 The Ball State Daily News thought that the transition between video game footage and live-action in the trailer didn't go well, as well as criticizing the title for resembling the film The Bye Bye Man.

 The Quiet Man received "generally unfavorable reviews" according to review aggregator Metacritic.
 It was Metacritic's Official Worst Game of 2018, meaning it was the lowest-scoring of 2018.
 PC Gamer described the game as a "spectacular disaster" and added "there are lots of bad games, but for a game that was announced at E3 and made by a major publisher and studio to be this catastrophic is something."
 Destructoid gave it a 4 out of 10, stating that the game failed to deliver on its advertisement of "high-production live action, realistic CG and pulse-pounding action gameplay", and though it had some high points, "they soon [gave] way to glaring faults."
 IGN gave it a 5.5 out of 10, praising the live action cutscenes game for being comparable to a well-made episode of a TV show, though he highly criticized the gameplay for being a lackluster button-masher.

-In a video review, critic Jim Sterling called the game "a miserable and exhausting time", saying that the game's story was impossible to understand with the lack of dialogue, further explaining that the then-upcoming Answered update and its New Game Plus with audible dialogue would not adequately fix the problem, as players are still forced to play without dialogue the first time.
-They also found the combat more difficult than necessary due to a poor camera and distracting cutscenes being overlaid during combat sequences.
-They later placed The Quiet Man at the top of their worst games of the 2018 list, calling it "an abject, stupid failure" in both gameplay and story, and further lambasting the story by opining that the mere existence of the Answered update proved its execution to be fundamentally flawed and that, in its incomprehensibility, it inadvertently portrayed deaf people as incapable of understanding the world around them.